voxpupuli/puppet-openvmtools/README.markdown

 ###Parameters

-The following parameters are available in the cloudera module:
+The following parameters are available in the openvmtools module:

 ####`with_desktop`